aleksandr-khoroshun/aleksandr-khoroshun/README.md

 # Hi, I'm Aleksandr Khoroshun 👋

-I am an iOS Developer with experience since 2019, working on projects from scratch to release in the App Store.
+iOS Developer with experience since 2019, working on projects from scratch to release in the App Store.

 ## Skills & Technologies